Fujifilm XP130 Comparison Review

 The Fujifilm FinePix XP130 is a fixed lens compact camera that was announced in January 2018 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 15.9 megapixel.

 Is the Fujifilm XP130 a good camera?
-The XP130 has a Camera Elo of 1977.
-This rating puts the XP130 below average of all travel zoom compact cameras.
+The XP130 has a Camera Elo of 2004.
+This rating puts the XP130 among the top 50 percent of all travel zoom compact cameras.
 In terms of its sensor size category (small sensor cameras), the XP130 ranks among the top 40 percent.
-Based on its within category standings, the camera earns a 3-star performance rating.
+Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Fixed lens compact camera|

 |15.9 MP, 1/2.3" Sensor|

 |3.0 LCD, 920k dots|

 |Fixed screen (not touch-sensitive)|

 |Waterproof body (20m)|